sweetkimchi/breakout-game/doc/PLAN.md

 3. Blocks that float around the map, making it harder for the player to aim the blocks.

+4. Blocks will drop power-ups when damaged (not necesarily destroyed) by chance.

 ## Power-up Ideas
 Level-ups
 1. Leveling up through experience.
 Each time a paddle successfully destroys a block, it gains experience proportional to the number of hits it took the destroy the block.
 Blocks with more lives give more experience.
    When the experience reaches a certain point, the paddle levels up.
 Level is reset to the initial level at the start of each stage.
 There will be a highest level the paddle can reach.

-Power-up charges can be charged up to two charges.
-Activating the power-ups at different charge levels will have different abilities.
-Activating the power-up abilities discharges the power-up charge accordingly

-2. Charge 1: increases damage by 2x the current damage of the paddle for a pre-determined amount of time
+2. Bigger sized ball (x2 or x3) which makes it easier for the player to hit it with the paddle and more likely for the ball to hit the blocks.

-3. Charge 2: destroys all blocks on the ball's path (without bouncing off) for a pre-determined amount of time
+3. Destroys all blocks on the ball's path (without bouncing off) for a pre-determined amount of time.
+It still bounces off the walls on the sides and the paddle.

 ## Cheat Key Ideas
 1. Invincibility - the paddle does not receive damage from missiles fired from blocks